liguge/Deep-discriminative-transfer-learning-network-for-cross-machine-fault-diagnosis/README.md

 # DDTLN

 I am just reproducing the code and only accept emails with errors about the source code.
-For more detailed content such as article algorithms, please contact the original first author: Quan Qin: **qian_1998#cqu.edu.cn**
+For more detailed content such as article algorithms, please contact the original first author: Quan Qian: **qian_1998#cqu.edu.cn**

 ### DownLoad Dataset：
  - 链接: https://caiyun.139.com/m/i?085CucxvDufFx  提取码: famg